 Comfort-seekers take note: Roomier bags can have empty spaces or voids and have a tendency to sleep a bit colder than their ratings.
 For example, Nemo has done a great job of creating a number of "spoon-shaped" models that are built for side sleepers and those who toss and turn (you can see the Nemo Riff 15 picture below).
 While these roomy bags are great for comfort, this extra space can make them feel drafty.
 On the other hand, a slim mummy-shaped bag with little room for movement will weigh less and take less energy for your body to warm it.
 Of course, this comes at the compromise of comfort, so deciding on the right balance is up to you.
 We are all for people who want to sleep comfortably in the backcountry, but just keep in mind that from our experience, roomier bags tend to sleep colder.

 In addition to shape, the style of a sleeping bag can affect its warmth.
-For example, some thru-hikers opt for sleeping quilts, which forego the traditional mummy shape for a minimalist blanket-style design.
-One of the big omissions on sleeping quilts is a hood: instead of wrapping cozily around your head, a quilt cuts off more in the shoulder/neck region.
+For example, some thru-hikers opt for sleeping quilts, which forgo the traditional mummy shape for a minimalist blanket-style design.
+One of the big omissions on sleeping quilts is a hood: Instead of wrapping cozily around your head, a quilt cuts off more in the shoulder/neck region.
 Second, sleeping quilts often are secured around your sleeping pad instead of making a complete circle around your body.
 Both of these design features save weight but sacrifice warmth.
 If you know what you are doing—many thru-hikers sleep in a lightweight down jacket and can secure their quilt around their pad with their eyes closed—this system can be very effective.
 But newbie backpackers likely will want a mummy-style bag with a generous hood, a draft tube and collar, and insulation on the bottom of the bag.
 If you’re on the fence between the two designs, see our in-depth article on sleeping bags vs. sleeping quilts.